Joey J. Gardner

 Professional Bio

-I have a B.S. and Ph.D. in Chemical and Biological Engineering, the latter of which I completed under the advisement of Dr. Nanette R. Boyle at Colorado School of Mines.
-We used agent-based modeling and flux balance analysis (code acting like individuals + figuring out the fastest route to grow in metabolism) to interrogate Trichodesmium erythraeum's colony forming behavior and capacity to fix nitrogen and CO$_2$ simultaneously during the day.
+I hold a B.S. and Ph.D. in Chemical and Biological Engineering, the latter completed under Dr. Nanette R. Boyle at Colorado School of Mines.
+My thesis used agent-based modeling and flux balance analysis to interrogate how Trichodesmium erythraeum colonies coordinate nitrogen and CO2 fixation simultaneously — a problem that required reasoning about individual cellular decisions, emergent population behavior, and the metabolic constraints that bound both.

 Personal Stuff